panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 console.log(pi); // throws ReferenceError
 ```

-The variable `pi` is not accessible outside of `circle` module (unless explicitely exported using `export`).
+The variable `pi` is not accessible outside of `circle` module (unless explicitly exported using `export`).

-At the module level the scope  is important for module encapsulation.
-Every private variable (that's not exported) remains an internal detail of the module, and the module scope protects these variable from being accessed outside of the module.
+At the module level, the scope supports module encapsulation.
+Every private variable (that's not exported) remains an internal detail of the module, and the module scope protects these variables from being accessed outside of the module.

 The scope is an encapsulation mechanism starting from code blocks, functions, and ending with modules.